MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 This article describes the benefits that Microsoft Edge for Business brings to your users and explains how to enable this experience and use Microsoft Edge for Business in your organization.

 > [!NOTE]
-> Edge for Business is available in private preview.
+> Microsoft Edge for Business is available in private preview.
 Preview features and experiences are in development and are available so you can get early access and send us feedback.
+Note that for this preview:
+> - The Microsoft Edge for Business visual treatment and branding is not currently available on mobile as part of the preview.
+> - IT admin management capabilities will be available soon.

 ## Introduction